The Incit teams

 Anti-tumor T cell responses: characterization of immune subpopulations and regulation by the microenvironment

-Coordinated by N. Gervois, H. Benlalam, F. Davodeau and A. Jarry
+Coordinated by N. Gervois, H. Benlalam, and A. Jarry

 Identification and characterization of target antigens for immunotherapy in melanoma and colorectal cancer